 1. Meeting Housing Need Description Points awarded a.
-Lack of/or insecure housing (only one category applies) one temporary or uncertain, who have right to a secure Assessed as statutorily homeless with a duty to rehouse by the local authority (including those placed in temporary accommodation) 70 Living in tied accommodation or forces accommodation within six months of retiral or discharge 60 Unable to remain in current home because of domestic abuse or severe harassment 40 Living in private rented accommodation with a valid Notice to Quit/Leave 40 Demolition/repossession order 35 Staying with Family & Friends 25 Those leaving the marital home following a relationship breakdown 25 Owner occupiers unable to access their home 35 Living in a caravan, chalet or houseboat 20 Private rented accommodation/tied housing/HM forces accommodation where there is no formal notice to vacate 20
+Lack of/or insecure housing (only one category applies)Applicants whose housing circumstances are temporary or uncertain, who have right to a secure tenancy or any other suitable accommodation: points awarded on a sliding scale to reflect circumstances.
+Assessed as statutorily homeless with a duty to rehouse by the local authority (including those placed in temporary accommodation) 70 Living in tied accommodation or forces accommodation within six months of retiral or discharge 60 Unable to remain in current home because of domestic abuse or severe harassment 40 Living in private rented accommodation with a valid Notice to Quit/Leave 40 Demolition/repossession order 35 Staying with Family & Friends 25 Those leaving the marital home following a relationship breakdown 25 Owner occupiers unable to access their home 35 Living in a caravan, chalet, houseboat or car 20 Private rented accommodation/tied housing/HM forces accommodation where there is no formal notice to vacate 20